Indiana Military Museum: Background

 Jim R. Osborne began collecting surplus military equipment as a child after his neighbor gave him a collection of German equipment he had taken as war trophies.
 In the late 1960s, he started acquiring land vehicles as well.

 Establishment

 At the urging of friends, the Indiana Military Museum was founded by Osborne in 1982 and opened to the public in 1984 on Bruceville Road east of Vincennes.
 A pair of buildings slated for demolition were moved to the property and were the museum's first buildings.
 The display space was further expanded in 1988 with the acquisition of a piece of a former Harold's grocery store.
 The museum completed the restoration of an LVT-4 in 1991.
 A major change came in the late 1990s, when the museum realized that it needed to focus on finding a new location.
 A number of objects were loaned to the Casino Aztar in Evansville, Indiana for a temporary exhibit in 2000.
-Shortly thereafter, the museum underwent extensive renovations supported by a grant from the Lilly Endowment.
+Shortly thereafter, the museum closed to undergo renovations supported by a grant from the Lilly Endowment.